jsnguyen/star_spin_down/README.md

 Make sure to change `n_proc` in the file to the number of processes you want to use.
 The simulation will produce `stars.dat`, which can be analyzed with the jupyter notebook in the `notebooks` folder.

 Plots produced by the analysis should be in the notebooks folder.

+The simulation was run with 64 cores and took approximately 20 minutes for 1e6 stars, with 150 iterations each.